• Skip to primary navigation

 4. This recipe is perfect if you happen to have leftover rice.
 However, if you prepare the rice for this recipe, use ⅔ cup of rice, rinsed well, and 1 ⅓ cups of water.

-5. May substitute plain bread crumbs or Panko bread crumbs for the Ritz cracker crumbs.
+5. May substitute plain or Panko breadcrumbs for the Ritz cracker crumbs.

 6. The ham in this recipe is already cooked.
-The reason for cooking it in melted butter is that ham often has a lot of water added.
+The reason for cooking it in melted butter is that ham is often water-added.
 Cooking the ham helps to evaporate the excess water.
 You can, however, omit this step.
 If you do omit this step, there's no need to heat the remaining ingredients.

-7. If the casserole has been refrigerated before baking it, add 5 to 10 minutes to the time in the oven.
+7. If the casserole has been refrigerated before baking, add 5 to 10 minutes to the baking time.

 Nutrition